 Sean Grove serves as TJJD's Chief of Staff.
 An accomplished lawyer, Sean has worked in the public sector in county-level criminal justice agencies and assisted Governor Abbott’s policy team on criminal justice issues during the 85th Legislature.
 Immediately prior to joining TJJD, Sean was in private practice representing governmental entities on a wide range of issues.
 He grew up in Dallas and received a Bachelor of Arts in Criminal Justice and a Bachelor of Arts in History from Kansas Wesleyan University.
 He earned his law degree from Texas A&M University School of Law in Fort Worth, where he concentrated on criminal law, justice, and policy issues.

-Emily Anderson joined the agency in 2014, serving as director of fiscal affairs, and has served as chief financial officer since August 2018.
+Emily Anderson joined the agency in 2014 as the director of fiscal affairs.
+In August 2018 she became the chief financial officer, and in January 2020 she assumed the additional title of chief operating officer.
 Anderson has deep experience in state government.
 Before her work at TJJD, she spent 11 years at the Texas Department of Transportation, where she worked as a lead budget analyst and a manager of business operations.
 A proud Red Raider, she is a graduate of Texas Tech University and worked in the Mayor’s Office for the City of Lubbock for three years.
 In her free time, she enjoys hiking, snowboarding, and most importantly, spending time with her young son.